Sudhanshu-Ambastha/Poke-3D-Models-Api/README.md

     ```bash
     git checkout -b add-new-pokemon-model
     ```
-4. **Make Your Changes**: Add new Pokémon models to the `PokeData.json` file and implement any necessary changes.
+4. **Make Your Changes**: Add new Pokémon models in the models and within the folder according to pokemon form and implement any necessary changes.
 5. **Commit Your Changes**: Commit your changes with a meaningful message.
     ```bash
     git commit -m "Added new Pokémon model named 'Pikachu'"